How to Add Page Numbers to a PDF (Free, 2 Min)

 Numbering should not start at 1.
 Common case: your PDF is volume 2 of a 4-volume document, and the page numbers should continue from where volume 1 ended.
 Set the starting number to whatever continues the sequence (if volume 1 ended at page 87, volume 2 starts at 88).

 Front matter should not be numbered, or should be numbered separately.
-Common case: cover, table of contents, executive summary β€” these traditionally either get no number or use Roman numerals (i, ii, iii, iv) while the body uses Arabic numerals starting from 1.
+Common case: cover, table of contents, executive summary β€” these traditionally either get no number or use Roman numerals (i, ii, iii, iv) while the body uses Arabic numerals starting from 1, the convention codified in the Chicago Manual of Style 17th edition Β§1.7.
 Most browser tools handle the simple case (skip the first N pages) but not the dual-numbering case (Roman + Arabic).
 For the dual case, the cleanest workflow is:

 1. Split your PDF into two parts: front matter, body